Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models

 \section{Introduction}

-Training effective deep neural networks typically requires large-scale data~\cite{deng2009imagenet,he2016deep,liu2021swin}.
-However, the high cost of acquiring data, especially annotated data, poses a significant challenge for practitioners~\cite{budd2021survey,norouzzadeh2021deep}.
-Active learning and the pretraining-finetuning paradigm are widely adopted strategies to address this challenge.
-Active learning reduces the demand for extensive annotation by iteratively selecting and labeling the most informative samples~\cite{ren2021survey}.
-Additionally, the pretraining-finetuning method leverages large-scale unsupervised pre-training to create a powerful foundational model~\cite{chen2020simple,grill2020bootstrap,caron2021emerging,he2022masked}, enabling exceptional performance on downstream tasks with only a limited amount of labeled data.
-To further minimize labels' demands, researchers have naturally turned their attention to active fine-tuning, which fine-tunes the pre-training model with labeled samples selected by active learning strategies~\cite{xie2023active,chan2021marginal,bengar2021reducing}.
-However, as the scale of pre-training models continues to grow~\cite{chen2020big}, the training cost of active fine-tuning, which often is overlooked in traditional active learning, becomes a challenge~\citep{coleman2019selection}.
+Training effective deep neural networks typically requires large-scale data~\citep{deng2009imagenet,he2016deep,liu2021swin}.
+However, the high cost of acquiring data, especially annotated data, poses a significant challenge for practitioners~\citep{budd2021survey,norouzzadeh2021deep}.
+Active learning and the pre-training fine-tuning paradigm are widely adopted strategies to address this challenge.
+Active learning reduces the demand for extensive annotation by iteratively selecting and labeling the most informative samples~\citep{ren2021survey}.
+Additionally, the pre-training fine-tuning method leverages large-scale unsupervised pre-training to create a powerful foundational model, enabling exceptional performance on downstream tasks with only a limited amount of labeled data~\citep{chen2020simple,grill2020bootstrap,caron2021emerging,he2022masked}.
+To further minimize labels' demands, researchers have turned their attention to active fine-tuning, which fine-tunes the pre-training model with labeled samples selected by active learning strategies~\citep{xie2023active,chan2021marginal,bengar2021reducing}.
+However, as the scale of pre-training models continues to grow, the sample selection time of active learning, which often is overlooked in traditional active learning, becomes a challenge~\citep{coleman2019selection}.
 As illustrated in fig.~\ref{fig:c10_scale}, larger pre-training models lead to higher accuracy, but also significantly increase the time required for active learning sample selection.